 The sorting bins help volunteers organize the books into categories.

-The Bookstore's collection is organized by genrea, and all fiction is aphabetized by author.
+The Bookstore's collection is organized by genre and all fiction is alphabetized by author.

 The Bookstore has a large selection of children's books.